bassanilab/NeoRanking/README.md

 # Priorization of neoantigens by machine learning

 ## Introduction
-The accurate selection of neoantigens that bind to class I human leukocyte antigen (HLA) and are recognized by autologous T cells is a crucial step in many cancer immunotherapy pipelines.
-Here we provide the python code and shell scripts that preprocesse the data matrices, perform classifier training and testing, and plot the figures of our paper [[1](#Citation)].
+This python code was written to prioritize neoantigens for cancer immunotherapy.
+Large data matrices consisting of thousands neoantigens from 131 cancer patients annotated with several feature scores are used to train machine learning classifiers that rank the neoantigens in a test set.
+Here we provide the python code and shell scripts that preprocess these data matrices, perform classifier training and testing, and plot the figures of our paper [[1](#Citation)]

 ### Installation

 Install python with the dependencies outlined in the [requirements.txt](https://github.com/bassanilab/NeoRanking/blob/master/requirements.txt) file.
-Download the python code from this github repository
+Download the python code from this github repository ()

 ### Licence